Photonico/H-Beryllene_20250718/README.md

 # α-Beryllene

-Investigate the structural, electronic, optical, and topological properties of α-Beryllene.
+Investigate the structural, electronic, optical, and topological properties of a series of Beryllene.